Wolfchamane/swdbapp/DIARY.md

 - https://stackoverflow.com/questions/64449464/error-err-unsupported-dir-import-directory-import-when-attempting-to-start-no

+However, the dependency [pg-format](https://www.npmjs.com/package/pg-format) was creating a really hard and though difficult stop, so I have decided to re-do it for an ESM solution with TS.

-Anyway, I still have problems with the Docker solution for the FrontEnd app, ;-(
+Eventually, I still have problems with the Docker solution for the FrontEnd app, ;-(